awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.create-cluster.console.md

-# AWS Management Console<a name="DAX.create-cluster.console"></a>
+# Creating a DAX Cluster Using the AWS Management Console<a name="DAX.create-cluster.console"></a>

-This section describes how to create a DAX cluster using the AWS Management Console\.
+This section describes how to create an Amazon DynamoDB Accelerator \(DAX\) cluster using the AWS Management Console\.

 **Topics**
 + [Step 1: Create a Subnet Group](DAX.create-cluster.console.create-subnet-group.md)